Campus Life & Leadership

 The Office of Campus Life and Leadership makes getting involved easy.
 There are a ton of established clubs to choose from, and we also make starting your own club easy too!
 Simply stop by the Campus Life and Leadership Office to inquire about a club, or pick up a constitution to get your very own campus organization up and running.
 Either way, we hope to see you soon!

 The primary goal of ACE is to bring together students who wish to become more engaged in their community and promote civic engagement.

-The purpose of the MCC-Penn Valley Anime Club is to bring students together who have a common interest in Japanese animation, drawing and culture on the Penn Valley campus.
+The purpose of the MCC-Penn Valley Anime Club is to bring students together who have a common interest in Japanese animation, drawing and culture on the MCC-Penn Valley campus.

 Student Ambassadors are representatives of the student body and hosts to college visitors.
 Ambassadors work with faculty, staff, students, and the community to promote MCC-Penn Valley.

 The purpose of the Criminal Justice club is to provide students pursuing their degree in Criminal Justice or Legal Studies or those considering the field the opportunity to engage with those on and off campus in the profession.
 The club also provides leadership and service opportunities to its members.